azat-co/practicalnode/chapter4/chapter4.md

 <p id="footer">Copyright 2014 Azat</p>
 ```

 ## Custom Helpers

 Custom Handlebars helpers are similar to built-in helper blocks and Pug mixins.
 To use custom helpers, we need to create them as a JavaScript function and register them with the Handlebars instance.

-This Handlebars template uses our custom helper `table` which we&#39;ll register (i.e., define) later in the JavaScript/Node.js code:
+For example, let's assume we have a custom helper `table` which we&#39;ll register (i.e., define) later in the JavaScript/Node.js code, then this Handlebars template uses our `table`:

 ```html
 {{table node}}
 ```

-Here goes the JavaScript/Node.js that tells the Handlebars compiler what to do when it encounters the custom `table` function (i.e., print an HTML table out of the provided array):
+Here goes the JavaScript/Node.js that *registers* or tells the Handlebars compiler what to do when it encounters the custom `table` function (i.e., print an HTML table out of the provided array):

 ```js
 handlebars.registerHelper('table', (data) => {